Oracle APEX: Enterprise-grade Application DevelopmentLearn more

-Write SQL code in Application Builder only if queries populate reports and tables.
-Even then, simplify these queries by using views and table functions for complex scenarios.
+Write SQL code in Application Builder only when queries populate reports and tables.
+For complex scenarios, simplify queries by using views and table functions.

 RETURN CHAR